 The mystery that is the music of the Louisiana bayou country has found few new artists who can honestly be regarded as champions of this unique American art form.
-There is a long ancestry of artists however, from the state itself, who have brought the music to the fore; like the funky country blues of Tony Joe White and the Cajun celebration of Doug Kershaw.
-Other than Leadbelly, few other artists have recently come out of the swampy terrain of South Louisiana to national success.
+There is a long ancestry of artists however, from the state itself, who have brought the music to the fore, like the funky country blues of Tony Joe White and the Cajun celebration of Doug Kershaw.
+Other than Lead Belly, few other artists have emerged from the swampy terrain of South Louisiana to national success.

-But, today, singer-songwriter, Rod Melancon is finding an audience and building a legacy based on his quarter century of life inside of the parish lines of his hometown.
-His second full-album release, Parish Lines, adds a new twist to Rod Melancon’s growing reputation as a singer-songwriter.
-He begins from an Americana-base, but, with Parish Lines transcends from country to a harder, alternative rock sound.
+But today, singer-songwriter Rod Melancon is finding an audience and building a legacy based on his quarter century of life inside the parish lines of his hometown.
+His second full-album release, PARISH LINES, adds a new twist to Rod Melancon’s growing musical reputation.
+He still has an Americana base, but, with PARISH LINES, Melancon moves through country to a harder, alternative rock sound.

-Raised just a stone’s throw from Angola State Prison, home to Leadbelly and the setting of the book and film, Dead Man Walking, Melancon absorbed the swamps and bayous of his childhood.
-With a classic American appearance that could easily find him cast as Elvis or James Dean in a biopic, Melancon traveled to Los Angeles with the intentions of becoming a professional actor.
+Raised just a stone’s throw from Angola State Prison, home to Lead Belly and the setting of the book and film Dead Man Walking, Melancon absorbed the swamps and bayous of his childhood.
+With a classic American appearance that could easily find him cast as Elvis or James Dean in a biopic, Melancon traveled to Los Angeles intending to become a professional actor.

-On his return to L.A. he spent months in his small apartment, and quickly discovered his own voice as a writer and a singer.
-He then went to work with a group of seasoned L.A. session veterans, including Chad Watson, Dean Parks, Vern Monnett and Don Heffington at Richard Barron’s Sonora Studio.
-His debut record, released in June of 2012, was aptly titled, MY FAMILY NAME.
-It is an album that digs deep into his Louisiana roots where he finds tales of family, life, death and redemption.
-Songs like, “Long Lost Friend,” and “Lord Knows,” echo the best work of early Johnny Cash and Waylon Jennings, steeped in a solid country sound with mandolins, steel guitars and accordions.
+On his return to L.A.
+Melancon spent months in his small apartment discovering his own voice as a writer and a singer.
+He then went to work with a group of seasoned L.A. session veterans — including Chad Watson, Dean Parks, Vern Monnett and Don Heffington — at Richard Barron’s Sonora Studio.
+Melancon’s debut record, released in June of 2012, was aptly titled, MY FAMILY NAME.
+It is an album that digs deep into his Louisiana roots where he finds tales of family, life, death, and redemption.
+Songs like, “Long Lost Friend”, and “Lord Knows”, echo the best work of early Johnny Cash and Waylon Jennings, steeped in a solid country sound with mandolins, steel guitars, and accordions.

 Over the last few years, Melancon has made his bones in the live L.A.
-Americana club scene including the Grand Old Echo at the creatively vibrant Echoplex.
-During that time he has honed his stage craft from a somewhat hesitant performer to a sweaty, Beatles-in-Hamburg, kind of passion that is growing into his unique performances.
-However he approached it, his emerging style made it clear to all that his entire soul had been surrendered to the music.
+Americana club scene, including the Grand Old Echo at the creatively vibrant Echoplex.
+During that time he honed his stage craft from a somewhat hesitant performer to a sweaty, Beatles-in-Hamburg kind of passion that is growing into his unique performances.
+However he approached it, Melancon’s emerging style made it clear to everyone who saw it that his entire soul had been surrendered to the music.

-When Nashville came knocking, through the person of Dave Cobb (producer for Jamey Johnson, Shooter Jennings), Rod answered with the gritty, “Mad Talkin’ Man.”
+When Nashville came knocking through the person of Dave Cobb (producer for Jamey Johnson and Shooter Jennings), Rod answered with the gritty, “Mad Talkin’ Man.”
 His cover of Don Covay’s “Have Mercy” gave the artist a chance to wrap his voice around an R&B classic that was also covered by The Rolling Stones back in the day.
 The result of the Nashville sessions, which included Jamey Johnson’s band, showed Melancon’s growth and versatility as a studio artist.

 “I wanted to build off of the traditional sound of my first album.
 I wanted it to be far from predictable.
-Brian Whelan did just that,” Rod declares.
+Brian Whelan did just that,” Rod says.

-The reinvention of “South Louisiana” and his single, “Mad Talkin’ Man,” cuts closer to the bone than the previous versions.
+The reinvention of “South Louisian'” and his single “Mad Talkin’ Man” cuts closer to the bone than the previous versions.
 What remains are new, original songs that extend his Louisiana storytelling craft.
-The Buddy Holly-like, “Cushing Avenue” conveys the simple innocence of home town memories.
-The Springsteen/Terrence Malick-inspired, “Duck Festival Queen.” expertly tells the tale of love and murder while “Curve Lounge,” replaces the steel guitar with resonate, lonesome slide guitars and a spare simple arrangement.
+The Buddy Holly-like “Cushing Avenue” conveys the simple innocence of home town memories.
+The Springsteen-inspired “Duck Festival Queen” expertly tells a tale of love and murder, while “Curve Lounge” resonates with lonesome slide guitars and a spare simple arrangement.
 The hard rocking “Wanna Go For A Ride” plays like Jeff Beck and Duane Eddy meet Elvis.
-It’s like a session summit of great rockabilly and blues on some obscure night in the early 50′s Sun Studios in Memphis with Sam Phillips peering out from the control booth with an approving Cheshire grin.
+It’s like a session summit of great rockabilly and blues on some obscure night in the early 50s Sun Studios in Memphis — you can almost see Sam Phillips peering out from the control booth with an approving Cheshire grin.

-It seems clear, in the new world of Americana music, where so much is becoming pre-packaged and manufactured, Rod Melancon is an emerging artist to be reckoned with.
+It seems clear that in the new world of Americana music, where so much is becoming pre-packaged and manufactured, Rod Melancon is an emerging artist to be reckoned with.
 His story rises from the lowlands of South Louisiana to Los Angeles’ Echo Park, singing in the shadows of Chavez Ravine.
-On this new release especially, Rod Melancon’s PARISH LINES has captured something unique and real of the American spirit.
+On PARISH LINES Rod Melancon has captured a unique and real piece of the American spirit.